Finnmark Plateau North – South Skiing Expedition. 16 days

 - Other equipment necessary for this trip

-Equipment that you do not need on the expedition can be transported from Alta to Karasjok.
+Equipment that you do not need on the expedition will can stay in Karasjok.

 The price includes:

-Local transportation, all meals from dinner on day 1 to breakfast on day 17, lodging in Alta one night and one or two nights in Karasjok (day 16 and day 15 if back from trip earlier), some clothing and equipment (see eqiupment list).
+Local transportation, all meals from dinner on day 1 to breakfast on day 16, lodging in double room in Karasjok (three nights), some equipment (see eqiupment list).

 The price does not include: